raph-amiard/LASY-epita/src/TP/3_introduction_to_ada_2_TP.md

 ### Exercise 4 [BONUS]

 Create an alire project named `ex4`.

 Copy over your version of exercise 3.
 Add a boolean literal.
+Add the `Type_Check` function according to the profile below.

 ```ada
 package Expr is